Scientific Name

 How to Grow and Care

 Due to their hardiness and the wide range of flower colors, these slender succulents have become popular ornamental plants in South African gardens.
-The commoner species (such as the more widespread Aloes of the Eastern Cape) are increasingly grown in gardens overseas too.
+The commoner species (such as the more widespread Aloes of the Eastern Cape) are also increasingly grown in gardens overseas.

 Climbing Aloes require a sunny, well-drained position and are particularly suitable for rockeries.
-The taller, climbing species are commonly planted along fences and boundaries where they grow up through the surrounding foliage.
-However, the lower, rambling species are better suited for rockeries, slopes, or terraces, which they will naturally cascade down over.
+The taller, climbing species are commonly planted along fences and boundaries, growing through the surrounding foliage.
+However, the lower, rambling species are better suited for rockeries, slopes, or terraces, where they will naturally cascade.

 See more at How to Grow and Care for Climbing Aloes.